Marc Randazza: The Gateway Pundit

-Other
+Cameras in the Courtroom

 Randazza has handled a number of "cameras in the courtroom" cases, defending the rights of the news media to attend and televise courtroom proceedings.
 Most notably, Randazza successfully argued this issue against Alan Dershowitz.
 In that case, Randazza represented Courtroom View Network in its quest to televise a highly publicized trial in Las Vegas involving the Las Vegas Sands.

+Dispute with Righthaven

 In late 2011, Randazza and his firm effectively killed Righthaven, a "copyright troll" company briefly infamous for buying limited rights to copyrighted works for the sole purpose of bringing lawsuits against alleged infringers.
 On May 9, 2013, the United States Court of Appeals for the Ninth Circuit affirmed the lower court's decision dismissing the case for lack of standing.
 Righthaven complained of what it called Randazza's "scorched earth judgment enforcement efforts" in its legal filings.

+Representation in Button Matter

 In 2021, Randazza represented former Boston Ballet dancer Dusty Button and her husband, Mitchell Taylor Button.
 Court documents include claims of federal sex trafficking and forced labor violations against both Dusty and Taylor Button, as well as separate accusations about Taylor Button for assault, battery, false imprisonment, and sexual exploitation of a minor.

+Bawtinheimer Censorship Defense

+In 2026, Randazza represented Cheryl Bawtinheimer in a copyright dispute brought by the Rapid Relief Team in the United States District Court for the Northern District of California.
+Bawtinheimer filed an Answer and Counterclaim alleging violations of 17 U.S.C. § 512(f), asserting that takedown notices targeting YouTube videos constituted knowing misrepresentations under the Digital Millennium Copyright Act.
+The filing also sought declaratory relief that the use of the organization’s logo in a critical context constituted fair use.

 Dispute with Liberty Media Holdings

 On June 3, 2015, there was an interim arbitration award against Randazza involving Liberty Media Holdings LLC, for whom Randazza had been General Counsel from 2009 to 2012.
 The dispute arose following Randazza's departure from Liberty and his filing of employment claims against them.
-Following his arbitration loss, Randazza filed for Chapter 11 bankruptcy protection.
+Following his arbitration loss, Randazza filed for Chapter 11 bankruptcy protection, despite having earned more than $1.5 million over three years at Liberty.
 The arbitration was ultimately vacated in its entirety, by agreement, after the court refused to confirm the arbitration award.

-Arising from the same dispute, the State Bar of Nevada charged Randazza with alleged violations of Nevada Rules of Professional Conduct and Randazza entered into a Conditional Guilty Plea as to two allegations: 1.8 (Conflict of Interest: Current Clients: Specific Rules) & 5.6 (Restrictions on Right to Practice); all other claims were dismissed.
+Arising from the same dispute, the State Bar of Nevada charged Randazza with violations of Nevada Rules of Professional Conduct and Randazza entered into a Conditional Guilty Plea as to two allegations: 1.8 (Conflict of Interest: Current Clients: Specific Rules) & 5.6 (Restrictions on Right to Practice); all other claims were dismissed.
 Randazza was given a one-year suspension, stayed for 18 months, with the requirement that he avoid subsequent ethics complaints for the 18 months following entry of the order, complete 20 hours of CLE classes, and pay the costs associated with the proceedings within 30 days.
 Reciprocal disciplinary proceedings occurred in other jurisdictions in which Randazza is admitted, including Arizona, Massachusetts, and Florida, where reciprocal discipline was imposed.
-Notably, the Florida Supreme Court it found no aggravating factors, with the Referee finding that there was "no clear and convincing evidence to suggest that anything [Randazza] may have done on behalf of his other clients was actually adverse to" his complaining clients.